arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 ## React

-Moving on from Vue, the next framework on the list is React with NextJS.
-Just like the previous few frameworks, I pulled up the [docs](https://nextjs.org/docs/app/getting-started) and created a new NextJS App.
+Moving on from Vue, the next framework on the list is React with Next.js.
+Just like the previous few frameworks, I pulled up the [docs](https://nextjs.org/docs/app/getting-started) and created a new Next.js App.
 In case you're curious, my selections for the wizard are in the dropdown below.
 In addition, I installed and set up Prettier and Drizzle.

 <details>